Wolfgang Haken: Biography

+Family

 Haken's eldest son, Armin, proved that there exist propositional tautologies that require resolution proofs of exponential size.
 Haken's eldest daughter, Dorothea Blostein, is a professor of computer science, known for her discovery of the master theorem for divide-and-conquer recurrences.
 Haken’s second son, Lippold, is the inventor of the Continuum Fingerboard.
 Haken’s youngest son, Rudolf, is a professor of music, who established the world's first Electric Strings university degree program at the University of Illinois at Urbana-Champaign.
 Wolfgang is the cousin of Hermann Haken, a physicist known for laser theory and synergetics.